mauberti-bc/sims-docs/docs/surveys.md

 # Surveys

 Surveys represent distinct events during which you collected data, often reflecting true ecological surveys.
-We recommend reading [Create Surveys](/docs/getting-started/create-projects) in the [Getting Started](/docs/getting-started) section before reading about the exact information in a Survey.

-To start managing data, you'll create a Survey.
+After creating a Project, you can create a Survey.
 Surveys have metadata that gives important context to the data they contain.
-For example, Survey metadata describes your focal species, parts of your sampling strategy, and who participated.
+For example, Survey metadata describes your focal species, parts of your sampling strategy, and who was involved

 This page defines the attributes that a Survey can have.
-We recommend reading about each attribute, even if its definition seems obvious, to better understand how to create informative Surveys.
+We recommend reading about each attribute, even if its definition seems obvious, to better understand how Surveys are structured.

 {: .note }

-We suggest reading all of the [Getting Started]() section for an introduction to managing data in the Species Inventory Management System.
+The [Getting Started](/docs/getting-started/create-surveys) section provides an introduction to managing Surveys.

 ---